 - Slice the squash: Wash and dry your squash.
 Place the squash on a cutting board.
 Using a sharp knife, carefully slice the squash in half and remove the seeds.
 Slice the squash into half-moon slices, about 1-inch thick.

-- Air Fry: Preheat the air fryer to 375 degrees F. Place the squash pieces in a single layer in the air fryer basket, ensuring they do not overlap.
-Set the timer for 14 minutes, shaking the basket halfway through the cooking time.
+- Air Fry: Preheat the air fryer to 375℉.
+Place the squash pieces in a single layer in the air fryer basket, ensuring they do not overlap.
+Air fry for 14 minutes at 375℉, shaking the basket halfway through the cooking time.
 The squash is done when it is crispy and brown on the outside, and tender when pierced with a fork.

 - Serve: Serve the crispy squash immediately as a snack or side dish.